 3. Stuck on the transaction while forgetting generosity is transformation

 Unfortunately, when churches turn on their digital giving platform often times the goal is singular.
 We want to see an increase in giving to the church.
-See how to engage with your people by integrating your giving into your church management software .We engage a modern tool that is miles ahead of what we have previously offered.
+See how to engage with your people by integrating your giving into your .We engage a modern tool that is miles ahead of what we have previously offered.
 However, often times we do not unleash a growth process that is the real fuel.
 The engine is newer, but we have no gas.
 When the focus is on what the church needs instead of what God has in store for the giver, the result will be a church-focused transactional culture which most churches try to avoid.
 Take the time to lean into a few biblical stories of generosity.
 There are some real giving heroes in the Bible that can help us transform the giving experience.

 4. Security is a concern